perssongroup/handbook/content/getting_started.md

         <h3 padding-top="20" padding-left="20">Order a Computer</h3>
         <p padding-left="20">
           Postdocs and graduate students - let’s order your workstation in advance so that it’s ready by the time you arrive.
 How?
-See purchasing a computer.
+See <a href="https://perssongroup.github.io/handbook/content/computing#getting-a-computer"> getting a computer.</a>
           <br /><br /><br /><br /><br />
         </p>
       </div>